alexsykes8/raytracer/README.md

 #### Whitted-style raytracing

 The Blinn-Phong model was implemented early in module 2, however it was refined in module 3.
 It responds to specular, diffuse, and ambient values in each colour channel.

-See `Report/examples/M3` for scene data.
+Generated with `/examples/M3/basic/basic.txt`

 <table style="width: 100%; border: none;">
   <tr>